MarkKozel/CompOrgEText/docs/Assembly/vonNeumann.md

 ![von Neumann Model - Control Unit](/images/Foundations/vonNeumann/vonNeumannModel_ControlUnit.png)

 ### Controller
 The Control knows *when* and *how* to interact to parts of the overall system to execute assembly instruction.
-At its heart if a **State Machine** containing all control and data signals that need to be issued for each ISA command
+At its heart is a **State Machine** containing all control and data signals that need to be issued for each ISA command

 ::: details State Machine Entry Example !!!include(TextSnippets/Assembly/StateMachineExample.md)!!!